-Writing is a very labor-intensive task and although it’s exactly what you sign-up for when you start a blog, many people underestimate just how long it takes to create content.
+Writing is a very labor-intensive task, and although it’s precisely what you sign-up for when you start a blog, many people underestimate just how long it takes to create content.

 I’m no different.

 Since 2014 I’ve owned a portfolio of 10+ blogs, and although I outsource a fair bit of content on some of my sites, this site is an exception to that rule.

 But, as you can imagine, with all of my years of experience blogging, I’ve learned a thing or two about how to speed up the writing process, and today I’m going to share with you the exact 5-step process I use to spend less time writing blog posts and more time making money on my blogs.

 (If you’re short on time, my biggest secret is Dragon Naturally Speaking software.
 It helps me cut my writing time by about 80% because I can “speak” the words I want to type, and it dictates automatically)

 1) Mind Mapping

 Whether you’re a beginner or a long-time blogger, brainstorming is the first step toward creating a great blog post.
 There are many ways to do this, but one of the fastest and easiest is mind mapping.
 It only takes about 10 minutes for each single blog post.

 If you don’t know how to mind map, here’s an image of a successful mind map.

 When you want to write a blog post fast, mind mapping is when you draw a circle with the main topic in the middle and create the main blog post ideas.